NaniChkhenkeli/productCart/README.md

 shopping cart with Redux toolkit and React

-features
+features:
-Display a list of products
+Display a list of products,
-Add products to the shopping cart
+Add products to the shopping cart,
-Remove individual products from the shopping cart Clear all products from the shopping cart
+Remove individual products from the shopping cart, Clear all products from the shopping cart.

-setup and installation
+setup and installation -
 Prerequisites:
-Node.js installed on your machine npm or yarn
+Node.js installed on your machine, npm or yarn.

 steps:
-clone the repository
+clone the repository,
-install dependencies using npm install or yarn install start the development server: npm start or yarn start application should now be running on http://localhost:3000.
+install dependencies using npm install or yarn install, start the development server: npm start or yarn start, application should now be running on http://localhost:3000.